(Last updated on: 13/12/2021)

 If you’re thinking about becoming American Airlines Cabin Crew, you can make an application on their website.
-From there you can upload a copy of your resume and cover letter, and any other supporting documents (E.g. references and certificates).
-You are also required to fill in different forms, such as your personal information, previous work history and whether you are willing to relocate.
+From there you can upload a copy of your resume and cover letter, and any other supporting documents.
+This can include references and certificates.
+You are also required to fill in different forms, such as your personal information, previous work history, and whether you are willing to relocate.
 After you have filled out the different sections to the online application, you can submit your application!

-If you’ve met all of their criteria, you will be asked to complete an online assessment which mainly involves a number of common sense questions.
-If you pass this you will then be asked to a video interview and if you’re successful in this you will be invited to attend a face to face interview and assessment day.
+If you meet all of their criteria, you will be asked to complete an online assessment.
+This mainly involves a number of common sense questions.
+If you pass this you will then be asked to a video interview.
+Then, if you’re successful in this, you will be invited to attend a face to face interview and assessment day.

 The assessment day will involve a number of tasks designed to assess your suitability for the role.
 You will likely be asked to perform a number of tasks to ensure you meet all of the criteria, e.g. checks for visible tattoos and the reaching test.
 You will also be asked to take part in a number of group activities to see how well you work in a team.

 If you’re wondering what you can do to succeed in your assessment day, take a look at the post ‘How can I be successful at my Cabin Crew Assessment day?‘

 If you’re successful in becoming American Airlines Cabin Crew, you will then be invited to start training!
 This training will cover everything you need to know before you start your new job.
 For example, you will go over First Aid, customer service and emergency procedures.
 The training will also involve a number of written and practical exams which you will need to pass before starting the job.

 When working as an American Airlines flight attendant you will work a number of different flights.
 These include destinations within America as well as internationally.